Ridhwana/Ridhwana.github.io/_posts/articles/2015-04-04-hey-developer!-up-your-time-management-game.md

 keywords: "time management"
 reading_time: '5 min'
 show_excerpts: true
 excerpt: "To me, the most amazing feeling in the world is, when I create something, out of nothing, by using code.
-I feel utterly rewarded and fulfilled when ..."
+I feel utterly rewarded and fulfilled when I've been struggling with a problem, and finally that light dawns upon me after hours of hard work and discipline..."
 categories: articles
 ---